join us on

 kids in tow – still show up to take part in this great community event.
 Come

-on up north and join us February 14, 2015 for the nineteenth annual Book
+on up north and join us February 13, 2016 for the twentieth annual Book

 Across the Bay!